donkirkby/react-gh-pages/README.md

-# bulma-test
+# react-gh-pages
-Experiment with customizing the bulma clean theme in GitHub Pages
+Demonstrate combining Jekyll content on GitHub Pages with a React app.

 Try testing Jekyll [locally].
 After everything is installed, launch the server with this command: